Fernanda Arozqueta: Early life

 Fernanda Arozqueta was born and raised in Mexico City.
-She has 3 sisters.
+She is the oldest of 3 sisters.
 Her parents divorced during her childhood.
-She started singing as a child and participated in dance competitions for ballet, flamenco, and modern dance.She is of half-Syrian descent.
+She started singing as a child and participated in dance competitions for ballet, flamenco, and modern dance.
+She is of Syrian descent on her father's side and Lebanese descent on her mother's side.
+Her paternal grandparents settled in Mexico after arriving from Syria.
+Her maternal grandmother sailed to Mexico from Lebanon at age 14.

 Music career

-La Nueva Banda Timbiriche (2007–2009)
+La Nueva Banda Timbiriche (2007–2009) and relaunch (2023-present)

 When she was 18 years old, she began her music career as a contestant on the Mexican reality television program, Buscando a Timbiriche, La Nueva Banda in 2007.
 Televisa held auditions throughout Mexico to find members for an updated line-up of the iconic singing group, Timbiriche.
 The show premiered on Canal de las Estrellas on June 24, 2007.
 Arozqueta was one of 30 finalists chosen from across Mexico.
 The competition aired live each week in Mexico and concluded after four months.
 The contestants trained with vocal coaches and dance teachers while living together in a house.
 She earned a place in the group's lineup along with six other contestants.

 Arozqueta was one of the lead vocalists in "La Nueva Banda Timbriche".
 The band released their first single, Tú, Tú, Tú on October 25, 2007.
 The single landed in the top 10 radio charts in Mexico.
 Their debut self-titled album was released on November 25, 2007 in Mexico.
 It was released on February 12, 2009 in the U.S. The album debuted at number 49 on the top Mexican album charts and eventually peaked at #18.
 In February 2008, the album was certified gold in Mexico for more than 50,000 sales.
 The group toured extensively throughout Mexico and Latin America in 2008 and 2009.
 They were the opening act at 20 shows for the US leg of RBD's Empezar desde Cero tour in 2008.
 In 2008, their third single, Solo Tú, was chosen as the theme song for the Mexican telenovela, Cuidado con el ángel, starring Maite Perroni and William Levy.
 The band filmed a special appearance on an episode of the popular telenovela, En Nombre Del Amor in 2008.
 Production on their sophomore album began in early 2009, but it was never released.
 In June 2009, the group announced their separation at a concert in Nuevo Laredo, Mexico due to some of the members' separate projects outside of the band.

+In 2023, she rejoined La Nueva Banda Timbiriche and embarked on a multi-city tour of Mexico for the El Pop 2000's tour.
+The tour included popular telenovela actors and performers who first gained notoriety in Mexico in the 2000s.
+The tour's initial success led to a second leg of shows in Mexico for 2024.
+The tour was the first time she had performed in over a decade with the band.